TabbycatDebate/tabbycat/docs/features/breaks.rst

       teams who are in the top three teams from their institution are added to make *n* teams.

-  * - WADL division winners first (``wadl-div-first``)
-    - The division winners are taken first, then the best teams who did not win their division are added to make *n* teams.

-  * - WADL division winners guaranteed (``wadl-div-guaranteed``)
-    - The division winners are guaranteed to break, and the best teams who did not win their division are added to make *n* teams.
-(Teams are sorted in their original rankings, unlike the "division winners first" rule.)

 .. note:: The break generators are somewhat more complex than described in the above table: among other things, they also handle cases where there is a tie for the last place in the break, and for those break categories marked